Snapchat Shows Are Game-Changing and The Future is Premium Mobile Video

 Recently, the biggest show of them all premiered: BBC’s Planet Earth II.
 Planet Earth will also be sponsored by Goldman Sachs, who will be running Snap Ads throughout the episodes.

 If Snap can continue to build out original content through partnerships, the platform can continue to evolve and be a go-to destination for premium mobile video.
 Snap has some inherent advantages that will allow them to pursue this venture: being headquartered near Hollywood and the “cool” factor.
 Snap seems to zig when other social platforms of the past have zagged.
 It will be interesting to see how this unfolds over time.
-But here at Wallaroo, we believe in Snapchat.
+As we have written before, Snapchat is the future of television.
+And here at Wallaroo, we believe in Snapchat.